iamrohan05/Amazon-Clone/README.md

-# A simple and a basic copy of Amazon
+# A very simple and a basic clone of Amazon.